Vietnam Sourcing Guide // How To Find Suppliers And Manufacturers In Vietnam

 Join us on this comprehensive journey into sourcing suppliers in Vietnam, where we’ll provide you with the insights and tools necessary to establish successful and sustainable supply chain partnerships.
 In this dynamic market, being well-informed and strategically prepared is key to unlocking the full potential of your sourcing endeavors.

-Updated December 15, 2023
+Updated May 15, 2025

 Vietnam is quickly emerging from China's shadow and becoming a primary destination for manufacturing and sourcing products.
 With the third fastest-growing economy globally and a young yet skilled workforce, it's no wonder there's a rush to source products in Vietnam.

-Vietnam is winning the Trade war Against China.
+Vietnam is winning the Trade war against China.

 Overview of Vietnam

 Vietnam is a full member of the WTO and complies with all customs, health, and safety standards agreements.
-While not a complete free trade agreement, the USA and Vietnam have a bilateral trade agreement that has been in effect since 2001.
+While not a comprehensive free trade agreement, the United States and Vietnam have a bilateral trade agreement that has been in effect since 2001.
 Vietnam's Currency is called the Dong, and the current exchange rate is 1 USD = 23327 VND.
 A further benefit for buyers in the US is that the Dollar is robust against the fairly weak Dong, meaning that you can buy goods even cheaper.

 China Vs. Vietnam